tskit-dev/tstrait/docs/quickstart.md

 The output of the {func}`.sim_phenotype` function is twofold.
 It returns both information on the random set of causal variants (`sim_result.genotype`) as well as the simulated phenotypes (`sim_result.phenotype`).
 All information in the output is described in detail in the {ref}`sec_simulation_output` section.

 We can now visualize the results using [matplotlib](https://matplotlib.org/).
-The distribution of simulated phenotypes the 2000 individuals is shown in the histogram below.
+The distribution of simulated phenotypes of the 2000 individuals in the tree sequence data is shown in the histogram below.

 ```{code-cell} ipython3
 plt.hist(phenotype_result.phenotype, bins=20)